emmy-codes/cat-adventures-python/README.md

 Since the game changes depending on the users' choices, I wanted to lay out the step by step logic needed to reach each ending of the game.
 Although there are only two outcomes there are multiple ways to get there.

 ![rsz_11blank_diagram](https://github.com/emmy-codes/python-text-game/assets/70635859/23e3c5e3-951d-4083-af31-c40eeb56e421)

-## Future Implementations

-In future implementations I would like to:

-* Add further functionality such as:
-  - More options/alternate endings.
-  - In game items to interact with.
-* Styling the game to provide a more visually exciting experience for the user.

 - - -